aura-nw/artaverse-contracts/README.md

 # Artaverse Contract

+*This contract is inspired as well as inherits a part of the Stargaze NFT [launchpad](https://github.com/public-awesome/launchpad) code.*

 Artaverse contract is written for the artaverse project, the contract serves to create and manage NFTs.
 The set includes contracts:

 * [Minter](contracts/minter): Minter Contract Customize CW721 according to the logic of the Artaverse project.
 It manages the config related to NFT